Register

 Alex 1,403 pts

-Posted almost 9 years ago by Alex
+Posted over 9 years ago by Alex

 Well it wouldn't be 1,000 topic views per user...
 I assume you'd only create the record if the topic had been viewed.